Post

 Introduction to energy metabolism

 So, for the purposes of breaking down foods into small building blocks or for the complete oxidation of all energy-containing bonds of those foods, we have a branch of metabolism referred to as “catabolism”.
-The opposite of breaking foods down for food or energy is called “anabolism” (as in “anabolic steroid”) and is the branch of metabolism responsible for building larger molecules, structures, and the capacities for biological growth.
-In a certain way, catabolism is equally responsible for the capacities for growth because it provides the building blocks for anabolism.
-These two branches of metabolism are complementary.
+The opposite of breaking foods down for food or energy is called “anabolism” (as in “anabolic steroid”) and is the branch of metabolism responsible for building larger molecules from small building blocks.
+In a certain way, catabolism is essential for anabolism, because it provides those small building blocks for the larger molecules built by anabolism.
+Thus, these two types of metabolism are complementary.

 Much as our economy is based on “waste not, want not” principles, the cellular/biological economy of metabolism is about resource management, efficiency, and salvage.
-For the sake of brevity, sugar that cells do not want to burn are first digested into smaller building blocks (pyruvate and then acetyl-CoA; see glycolysis) and then these are chained together to form a very stubborn molecule: fat.
+For the sake of brevity, sugars that our cells do not want to burn completely are digested just enough, into small building blocks (pyruvate and then acetyl-CoA; see glycolysis).
+Then, these are chained together to form a very stubborn molecule: fat.
 Another term for fat is “lipid” and you will see this word used interchangeably for the rest of this article.

 And indeed, fat is stubborn.
-You see, each sugar has energy stored in chemical bonds, and some segments of the sugar molecule are very energy rich.
-The other parts of sugar are partially burnt off and the energy-rich parts are retained, and chained together, to form a very important molecule for living things: fat.
+You see, the energy in sugar is stored in chemical bonds.
+Some parts of a sugar ring are very energy rich.
+The other parts of sugar are partially burnt off while the energy-rich parts are retained, and then chained together over and over, to form a very important molecule for living things: fat.

 Essentially, sugar is enjoyed when things are good.
 Sugar is absolutely an essential part of a living organism’s diet.
 And, when things are going so well that energy can be spared, parts of sugar can be “saved” as a fat molecule.
-This fat forms cellular membranes, can be digested for energy, and used as components of other oily molecules and compartments.
+This fat can form cellular membranes, can be digested for energy, and can be used to build other oily molecules and compartments.
 But for now?
 Let’s focus on the fact that fat is an energy-rich storage molecule.

 That’s fat for you; it’s so rich and delicious, you’ll never get rid of it, willingly!